How cold is it in Northern Vietnam Winter?

 Northern Vietnam, which includes the popular tourist destinations of Sapa, Hanoi, and Ha Long Bay becomes cold in the winter.
 The temperature in this region in winter fluctuates from 10°C to 22°C. The mountainous regions like Mount Fansipan, Mau Son get the coldest in December & January, the temperature may drop below 0°C. Wintertime often starts in late November and ends in late February.

 However, Winter in Vietnam is not as cold as it is in other parts of the globe.
-The temperature in the winter in Vietnam is still higher than it is in the spring or fall of other countries in North America or Europe.
-Even if there is snow in some places in the North like the top of Mount Fansipan, the mountains become incredibly beautiful.
-Winter in Vietnam is still a great time to travel.
+The temperature in the winter in Vietnam is still higher than winter of other countries in North America or Europe.

 Where to travel in Northern Vietnam in the winter?